Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/integration/api-calls-examples.md

 3. Enter the following value in the `source` field: `email:{Pattern name}`.
 4. Select the file you want to upload and click `Execute`.

-Your document will be uploaded to your dashboard with the rules you set in [Docbits (DOC²)](https://app.polydocs.io/settings/classify-extract).
+Your document will be uploaded to your dashboard with the rules you set in [DocBits (DOC²)](https://app.polydocs.io/settings/classify-extract).

 ![Classification Rules](/_images/docbits/Settings/Integration/API calls examples/5-classification_rules.png){ loading=lazy }
 ![Uploaded Document on Dashboard](/_images/docbits/Settings/Integration/API calls examples/6-dashboard_mango.png){ loading=lazy }